Everyone seems to be ditching their motorboat for a fishing kayak. Who wouldn’t want to access some of the best hidden honey holes?

 13. Get an Anchor Trolley System

 Kayak anchors are a fantastic invention.
 They are usually light and easy to bring with you.
-To make an anchor more efficient (and safer), you will need an anchor trolley system.
+To make a kayak anchor more efficient (and safer), you will need an anchor trolley system.
 It is not as complicated as it sounds.
 It is a small simple system that gives you options and a sense of control when anchored.
 Learn all about it here.

 14. Pack Light

-You can only carry so much on your kayak.
+You can only carry so much on your fishing kayak.
 Bringing everything you think you need will only make you uncomfortable.
 As they say, “less is more.”
 It’s not like you’ll be gone for days.
 Your first few kayak fishing trips will be short.
 Bring necessary items only.
 Since you won’t be going far initially, you can experiment to know what is necessary for you and what isn’t.

 15. Start Small

 Going out in the ocean on your own, for instance, is a bad idea.
-You are better off finding a small, calm body of water to start.
+You are better off finding a small, calm body of water to get started.
 And even though you feel energetic, cover short distances and don’t go far from other water users.
 You can get too exhausted and dehydrated.

 16. Learn to Self-Rescue

 Do you remember the point about being prepared to flip?
 Well, there’s more to worry about than keeping your stuff dry and safe.
-You have to find a way to get back onto your boat.
+You have to find a way to get back onto your kayak.
 If it capsizes, the task will be trickier.